SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Malware Detected By Vade for M365 And Not Blocked"

+    Vade Secure product Vade for M365 has detected a malware contained in the message and didn't delete it.

+    - **Effort:** advanced

 ??? abstract "Multiple Authentication On Office 365 Portal From Two IP Addresses"

     Detection of login events from two IP addresses within 3mn, as it could happen if someone got phished with a tool like Evilginx2.